Map all locationsNew Year’s Eve in Philadelphia 2015

 Ring in the New Year with two fireworks shows on the Delaware River Waterfront

-Philadelphia will ring in 2014 not once, but two times during the SugarHouse New Year’s Eve Fireworks on the Delaware River Waterfront.
+Philadelphia will ring in 2015 not once but two times during the SugarHouse New Year’s Eve Fireworks on the Delaware River Waterfront.

-Mummers strut up Broad Street, leaving behind a trail of glitter, feathers and fun
+Mummers strut down Broad Street, leaving behind a trail of glitter, feathers and fun

 Head indoors to see the Mummers strut at the Pennsylvania Convention Center

 A spectacular Philadelphia’s New Year’s Day tradition heads indoors during the Mummers Fancy Brigade Finale at the Pennsylvania Convention Center.

 Holiday seasonal park on the Delaware River Waterfront

 Open through March 1

 The Delaware River Waterfront is getting into the holiday spirit with the opening of the Blue Cross RiverRink Winterfest.
 Expanding on the annual Blue Cross RiverRink and last year’s holiday seasonal winter garden, the Waterfront Winterfest, the Blue Cross RiverRink Winterfest is one of Philadelphia’s must-see holiday experiences.